tyleryouk/00os-origin/1000xbrain/system/autonomous/operational_feedback/current_state.md

   1. Guidelines Integration in Workflows
   2. README Standardization
   3. Specialized Knowledge Development
-* Research phase has identified specific patterns and recommendations for each focus area
+* Implementation phase has created the foundation documents for all three focus areas
+* README files have been added to key directories following the new policy
-* The system is ready to proceed with the planning phase
+* The system is ready to proceed with the verification phase

 ## Status of Phases

 * [X] **Cycle Initiated** - Completed successfully
 * [X] **Research Phase** - Completed successfully
-* [ ] **Planning Phase** - Ready to begin
-* [ ] **Implementation Phase** - Pending
+* [X] **Implementation Phase** - Completed successfully
-* [ ] **Verification Phase** - Pending
+* [ ] **Verification Phase** - Ready to begin
 * [ ] **Refinement Phase** - Pending
 * [ ] **Cycle Completion** - Pending

-## Research Findings Summary
+## Implementation Summary

-* Current workflow commands do not explicitly reference or incorporate system guidelines
-* README.md implementation is inconsistent across the system
+* Created a guidelines integration standard for workflow commands
-* Specialized knowledge for different change types would enhance the major-changes workflow
+* Established formal README policy with templates for different directory types
-* Detailed analysis and recommendations have been documented in the research findings
+* Developed change types taxonomy with categorization system
+* Created specialized knowledge files for refactoring and system-wide changes
+* Added README files to key directories following the new policy

 ## Next Steps

-* Execute the planning phase with:
+* Execute the verification phase with:
-  `run command:system/autonomous/3`
+  `run command:system/autonomous/5`